Teaching Wikipedia without Apologies (2012 revision)

 Part III: write a short paper (2-3 pages) comparing the Wikipedia articles to those from the specialty encyclopedias, in answer to the question: “What qualities make a tertiary source good and useful for historical research?”
 Use specific examples from the articles you have selected.
 The focus of the paper should be about what works and does not work in all six articles; the paper should not try to answer a question about whether Wikipedia articles are better or worse than those that appear in specialty encyclopedias.
 In writing this paper, you should think about such issues as the interpretive power of the article; the accessibility of the prose; the level of factual detail; the visual layout of the information; and any other issues that strike you as relevant.
 Turn in copies of the print articles (with citations noted on the copy) with your paper.

-Permalink for this paragraph 0 My work for The Encyclopedia of Chicago reinforced the lesson about the centrality of argument.
+¶ 19 Leave a comment on paragraph 19 0 My work for The Encyclopedia of Chicago reinforced the lesson about the centrality of argument.
 There, James Grossman explained to me, the reason that authors’ names appear on their entries is that they are making arguments, sometimes controversial ones.
 For example, the editors anticipated that Joseph Bigott’s article on balloon frame houses would argue that this form evolved over the course of two centuries of white settlement in the continental interior rather than springing up de novo in Chicago—contrary to general belief in popular Chicago architectural history.14 The majority of my entries were about city neighborhoods.
 My goal was to make legible the history of each area as revealed in its modern landscape.
 The argument of each entry rested in its explanation for the neighborhood’s development over time.
 For some that meant the class origins of its initial subdivision dictated its present condition; for others, periods of economic deterioration and overcrowding determined its future; for still others, deliberate interventions in the area, such as those wrought by urban renewal or community organizations, shaped a dramatic change in the neighborhood’s status.
 Sometimes editors treat length as dictating the capacity of an article to offer an argument.
 In addition to the 1,000 word entry on the Montagnais-Naskapi in The Encyclopedia of North American Indians, I also wrote several unsigned, short, “factual” entries on US-Indian treaties.
 Because these pieces were supposed to convey only introductory information, the publisher chose to leave these anonymous.
 But at The Encyclopedia of Chicago, authors received credit even for entries as short as 100 words.

-Permalink for this paragraph 0 Students, I have found, have enormous difficulty detecting argument in encyclopedia entries.
+¶ 20 Leave a comment on paragraph 20 0 Students, I have found, have enormous difficulty detecting argument in encyclopedia entries.
 I am not sure why that is the case, but I have some theories.
 First, they operate on the implicit assumption that all encyclopedias are NPOV.
 Additionally, in the context of an authoritatively written encyclopedia entry it is usually very difficult to discern the broader scholarly context that might allow a student to envision an alternative argument.
 Unless the author explicates the alternatives, the novice reader has no way of knowing what other lines of argument might be possible.
 That very novelty is probably what impelled the student to a tertiary source in the first place.
 Additionally, the emphasis on narrative writing in history makes it hard for students to grasp what arguments are present even in longer secondary sources.
 Historians do write dissertations that engage explicitly with the relevant historiography.
 But to compete with popular history for bookstore shelf space, we often drop our overt lines of debate while embedding the argument in the narrative structure of our prose.
 It takes concentrated training to get advanced graduate students to learn to unpack the arguments and debates of scholarship; asking the majority of undergraduates to see argument as an intellectual puzzle implicit in every act of writing, especially in the context of encyclopedia entries, is probably one of our greatest pedagogical challenges.

-Permalink for this paragraph 0 Maintaining the argument in a Wikipedia entry presents a special problem because of the collective character of authorship.
+Maintaining the argument in a Wikipedia entry presents a special problem because of the collective character of authorship.
 Both the NPOV policy and the ability of “just anyone” to contribute to an entry make it enormously difficult to build and protect a coherent argument in this context.
 Indeed, the place of argument in the commons authorship — not the issue of credit, as Roy Rosenzweig argued — is the fundamental problem for historians contributing to Wikipedia.
 We are trained, and train our students, to make careful and sustained historical arguments, considering both the interpretive sweep of our ideas as well as how small nuggets of evidence contribute to our points.
 Historians who want to participate in Wikipedia with the same seriousness that they bring to their individual scholarship need to commit themselves to a long-term relationship with the entries they want to improve.
 They must prepare themselves to consider whether changes made by others are consistent with the changes they themselves have introduced.
 As Martha Saxton’s essay in this volume makes clear, Wikipedia editors with “bots” at their disposal constantly “patrol” entries in their bailiwick, making it necessary for new contributors to prepare not only prose about their topics of interest but also defenses for the inevitable challenge to their planned comments — a state of affairs, incidentally, that neatly underscores Cronon’s point that the addition of even an apparently innocuous fact is a form of interpretation.
 Relatedly, contributing historians should consider whether evidence introduced by another Wikipedian challenges, enhances, or undermines their own arguments.Wikipedia’s collective character, I suggest here, complicates the labor involved in sharing one of our two greatest scholarly contributions (the other being close scrutiny and interpretation of primary sources).
 What we should keep in mind is that writing for Wikipedia is making a contribution, not being an author, that is, someone with the primary responsibility for the interpretive power and factual accuracy of the writing in question.

-Permalink for this paragraph 0 I do not mean to dismiss the value of either Wikipedia or other 21st century experiments in commons authorship.
+¶ 22 Leave a comment on paragraph 22 0 I do not mean to dismiss the value of either Wikipedia or other 21st century experiments in commons authorship.
 I applaud the pedagogical creativity of the other authors in this volume who make Wikipedia contributions part of their classes.
 The model offered for the production of Writing History in the Digital Age assumed the capacity of an author (or co-authors) to offer a consistent, untrammeled interpretation, even while the comment feature allowed real-time peer review of the central argument — crowdsourcing to improve the overall quality of the content.
 The editors’ postings of the two versions of their book proposal to the University of Michigan Press and their response to the peer reviewers suggest that they did not entertain the possibility of including an unauthored essay made up of “contributions” from volunteer peer reviewers.
 They did, however, plan to “invite up to three of the most thoughtfully engaged online commentators to submit reflective essays for the conclusion.”15 This points to the salutary, I think, and unchanged assumption that historians in the digital age should aspire to clean and consistent lines of argumentation in our scholarship — even as we grapple with how real time commenting pushes us toward having to continuously patrol our “published” work.

 - The Colbert Report, “The Word-Wikiality,” July 31, 2006, http://www.colbertnation.com/the-colbert-report-videos/72347/july-31-2006/the-word—wikiality. ↩